zzhangjii/learning-library/ospa-library/github-ideas/workflow.md

 ## Possible Workflow - [RETURN](README.md)

-1. Developer FORKs learning-library (see GitHub and Git docs) might also find it easy to make local FORK/CLONE of this fork to work with off-line
+1. Developer FORKs https://github.com/oracle/learning-library (see GitHub and Git docs) might also find it easy to make local CLONE of this fork to work with off-line

    Start with oracle/learning-library  <br/>
    ![](images/Github-4-26-47-PM.png)